simpleinjector/Blog/content/posts/working-around-the-asp-net-core-di-abstraction.md

         GetAspNetServiceProvider<IAuthorizationService>(app)));
 {{< / highlight >}}

-The `AspNetAuthorizationAdapter` is created and registered as singleton.
+The `AspNetAuthorizationAdapter` is created and registered as Singleton.
 The registration makes use of the convenient `GetAspNetServicesProvider<T>` helper method that allows creating the provider delegate:

 {{< highlight csharp >}}
 private static Func<T> GetAspNetServiceProvider<T>(IApplicationBuilder app)